AdamHolwerda/bloom-cli/README.md

 ###Exclude some sheets

 In Ulysses, just add the `%` symbol in the title of any of your sheets.
 These files will be created but excluded from the index file, so they won't show on the list.
 I chose a `%` symbol because it means "unfinished" to me.
-If you're 99% done with something you're still not done with it.

 ###Show words?
 Or nah